Safety Guide for Summer

 Be prepared for summer's extreme weather

-Summer is right around the corner, and we hope to escape the early siege of heat waves and wildfires that we saw last year.
+Summer is in full swing and we hope to escape the siege of heat waves (jk, we've already had a heat dome!) and wildfires that we saw last year.

 Be prepared for whatever the season dishes out with our fire safety guide, emergency kit preparation guide, tips to keep your home from flooding, and our free resources to create an emergency plan for your family.